macOS Monterey, is your Mac ready for it?

-At any time but especially before you perform an invasive procedure such as an OS upgrade, you should have your backups in order.
-Have Time Machine running, have frequently updated Carbon Copy Cloper, SuperDuper, Retrospect or ChronoSync backups, have a bootable clone, etc. Just make sure you have what’s needed to revert back to a previously working state in case the upgrade goes bad or presents issues.
-Also make sure you test these backups to ensure they are reliable, prior to performing the OS upgrade.
+At any time, but especially before you perform an invasive procedure such as an OS upgrade, you should have your backups in order.
+Have Time Machine running, have frequently updated Carbon Copy Cloper, SuperDuper, Retrospect, or ChronoSync backups, have a bootable clone, etc. Just make sure you have what’s needed to revert to a previously working state if the upgrade goes bad or presents issues.
+Also, make sure you test these backups to ensure they are reliable before performing the OS upgrade.

 In short, don’t just click “install” when the message pops up to upgrade.
 Do your homework, do your research, get those backups verified, and then you’re ready to dive in.